sairithik9849/DBMS2_FinalProject/README.md

 ## ``inpus.json`` constraints

-To correctly generate and run MF/EMF queries, your `input.json` must follow these rules:
+To correctly generate and run MF queries, your `input.json` must follow these rules:

 - `"S"` (Select Fields):
   - A list of fields to display in the final output